 Singapore Recreation Club, B Connaught Drive, Singapore 179682, Tel: (+65) 6595 0500, www.src.org.sg

-The Swiss Club is one of the oldest and most historic social clubs in Singapore, an elegant and family-friendly retreat surrounded by lush jungle in Bukit Timah.
-It offers a wide range of sports and other activities, from social nights to kids’ camps, and has all the facilities you’d want in a club, like a gym, a huge swimming pool, tennis courts, and sports fields.
+The Swiss Club is one of the oldest and most historic country clubs in Singapore, an elegant and family-friendly retreat surrounded by lush jungle in Bukit Timah.
+It offers a wide range of sports and other activities, from social nights to kids’ camps, and has all the facilities you’d want in a club from restaurants, to a gym, a huge swimming pool, tennis courts, and sports fields.
 The Guesthouse facility even provides comfortable accommodation for visitors.

 Swiss Club, 36 Swiss Club Road, Singapore 288139, Tel: (+65) 6468 0066, www.swissclub.org.sg

-One of Singapore’s oldest and most prominent social clubs, the Tanglin Club dates back all the way to 1866 and its founding by British businessmen.
-Once exclusively limited to elite Europeans, today it has over 7,000 members from over 40 different nationalities.
-The massive clubhouse next door to the American Club on Claymore Hill offers a wealth of children’s activities, dining options, spa and fitness facilities, and much more.
+One of Singapore’s oldest and most prominent country clubs in Singapore, the Tanglin Club dates back all the way to 1865.
+Once exclusively limited to elite Europeans, today it has more than 7,000 members from over 40 different nationalities.
+The massive clubhouse on Claymore Hill offers a wealth of children’s activities, dining options, spa and fitness facilities, and much more.

 Enjoy sports activities and classes, in-house dining and takeaway options as well as other social events for members to mingle and get to know each other.
-There’s also Kids’ Club for smaller members, and plenty of events for them to enjoy.
+There’s also a Kids’ Club for smaller members and plenty of events for them to enjoy.

 Warren Country Club, 81 Choa Chu Kang Way, Singapore 688263, Tel: (+65) 6586 1211/1245, www.warren.org.sg